kubeflow/website/content/en/docs/started/architecture.md

   alt="Kubeflow Components in ML Lifecycle" class="mt-3 mb-3">

+See the following links for more information about each Kubeflow component:

 - [Kubeflow Spark Operator](https://github.com/kubeflow/spark-operator) can be used for data preparation and feature engineering step.

 - [Kubeflow Notebooks](/docs/components/notebooks/) can be used for model development and interactive data science to experiment with your ML workflows.
 - [Kubeflow Katib](/docs/components/katib/) can be used for model optimization and hyperparameter tuning using various AutoML algorithms.
 - [Kubeflow Training Operator](/docs/components/training/) can be used for large-scale distributed training or fine-tuning.
 - [Kubeflow Model Registry](/docs/components/model-registry/) can be used to store ML metadata, model artifacts, and preparing models for production serving.
 - [KServe](https://kserve.github.io/website/master/) can be used for online and batch inference in the model serving step.
 - [Feast](https://feast.dev/) can be used as a feature store and to manage offline and online features.
 - [Kubeflow Pipelines](/docs/components/pipelines/) can be used to build, deploy, and manage each step in the ML lifecycle.